Manishearth/manishearth.github.io/source/_posts/2016-03-05-exploring-zero-knowledge-proofs.markdown

 ### Double trouble!

-Now, Bob duplicates the AND-and-NOT-gate based circuit.
-Now he has two identical circuits which take the same inputs, and have one output each.
+Bob duplicates the AND-and-NOT-gate based circuit.
+He now has two identical circuits which take the same inputs, and have one output each.
 In itself this is pretty useless; this circuit is obviously redundant.
 However, in the context of encrypted gates, this redundancy becomes useful.